pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 ### Configure PV for TiDB slow logs

+By default, TiDB Operator creates a `slowlog` volume (which is an `EmptyDir`) to store the slow logs, mounts the `slowlog` volume to `/var/log/tidb`, and prints slow logs in the `stdout` through a sidecar container.

+> **Warning:**
+>
+> By default, after a Pod is deleted (for example, rolling update), the slow query logs stored using the `EmptyDir` volume are lost.
+Make sure that a log collection solution has been deployed in the Kubernetes cluster to collect logs of all containers.
+If you do not deploy such a log collection solution, you **must** make the following configuration to use a persistent volume to store the slow query logs.

-TiDB Operator creates an `EmptyDir` volume named `slowlog` by default to store the slow logs and mounts the `slowlog` volume to `/var/log/tidb`.
-If you want to use a separate PV to store the slow logs, you can specify the name of the PV by configuring `spec.tidb.slowLogVolumeName` and configure the PV in `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.
+If you want to use a separate PV to store the slow logs, you can specify the name of the PV in `spec.tidb.slowLogVolumeName`, and then configure the PV in `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.

 This section shows how to configure PV using `spec.tidb.storageVolumes` or `spec.tidb.additionalVolumes`.